Houston, TX

 Meeting the needs of your employee group

-This is not a “one size fits all” service.
-Guided by my extensive training, which has been fortified by certification in trauma response by Johns Hopkins, I have provided successful interventions to first responders, federal agencies, companies, hospital workers and first responders that are designed to:
+Guided by my extensive training, which has been fortified by certification in trauma response by Johns Hopkins, I have provided successful interventions to first responders, federal agencies, companies, hospital workers and first responders.

 • Provide education on stress reactions and symptoms